wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/transport_switching/Switch_from_FTP_Listener_to_Mail__Sender.md

-# Sample 255: Switching from FTP Transport Listener to Mail Transport Sender
+# Switching from FTP Transport Listener to Mail Transport Sender

-!!! warning

-Note that WSO2 EI is shipped with the following changes to what is mentioned in this documentation :

--   `           <PRODUCT_HOME>/          `
-    `           repository/samples/          ` directory that includes
-    all Integration profile samples is changed to
-    `           <EI_HOME>/          `
-    `           samples/service-bus/          ` .
-    `                     `
--   `           <PRODUCT_HOME>/          `
-    `           repository/samples/resources/          ` directory that
-    includes all artifacts related to the Integration profile samples is changed to `           <EI_HOME>/          `
-    `           samples/service-bus/resources/          ` .

-TEST

-**Objective** : Switching from FTP transport listener to mail transport sender.
+Switching from FTP transport listener to mail transport sender.

 ###### **Prerequisites**